 Traditional IRA Roth IRA Description Traditional IRAs offer the advantage of tax-deductible contributions that reduce the amount of current federal income tax you pay.
 In addition to upfront tax savings, the money in a Traditional IRA grows tax-deferred.
 A Roth IRA is a retirement account in which you make contributions with after-tax money, but future earnings and capital gains accumulate tax-free.
 Unlike a Traditional IRA, there is no income tax on qualified Roth IRA withdrawals.
 Taxes NOTE: It may be possible to convert pre-tax, employer-sponsored retirement plan accounts to a Roth IRA, depending on your retirement plan's policies.
 Please consult your employer (plan sponsor) to determine if this option is available, and your financial, legal and tax professionals whether it would be in your best interest based on your specific situation, financial goals and objectives.
-Tax-deductible contributions: Your contribution a Traditional IRA may be tax-deductible, depending a Traditional IRA may be tax-deductible, depending a Traditional IRA may be tax-deductible, depending on your adjusted gross income.
-See eligibility detaporate your adjusted gross income.
+Tax-deductible contributions: Your contribution to a Traditional IRA may be tax-deductible, depending on your adjusted gross income.
+See eligibility details on page 2.
+A tax deduction will reduce the amount of tax you pay for the year that you make the contribution.
+Your investment in a Traditional IRA is not taxed as long as it remains within the account, maximizing the potential compounded return.
 No upfront tax deduction: Your contribution to a Roth IRA is not tax-deductible so there is no reduction of taxes in the year you make the contribution.
 See eligibility details on page 3.
-Like the Traditional IRA, your investment in a Roth IRA is not taxed as long as it remains within the account, maximizing the potential compounded return.
 Distributions NOTE: Restrictions may apply, please contact your local IRS office or visit their website at www.IRS.gov for more information.
-Distributions taxed as ordinary income: Distributions from your Traditional IRA are generally taxable at your regular income tax rate. • Additional tax on distributions before age 591⁄2 ,,, Required minimum distributions
+Distributions taxed as ordinary income: Distributions from your Traditional IRA are generally taxable at your regular income tax rate.
+Tax-free distributions: Distributions from your Roth IRA are generally tax-free if your account has been open for five years or more and you are 591⁄2 or older (or another exception applies).
+Additional tax on distributions before age 591⁄2 An additional tax of 10% may apply to distributions made before you are 591⁄2, unless an exception applies.
+An additional tax of 10% may apply to distributions of earnings made before you are 591⁄2, unless an exception applies.
+Required minimum distributions As of January 2023, required minimum distributions begin at age 73 in general.
+No required minimum distributions (RMDs), as long as the participant is alive.